rthuffman/WFGY/ProblemMap/Atlas/patch-wave-2-freeze-note-v1.md

 ### Allowed statement 2

-The atlas has already strengthened selected high-pressure subtrees after the initial freeze.
+The Atlas has already strengthened selected high-pressure subtrees after the initial freeze.

 ### Allowed statement 3

-The atlas now includes a first formal cross-domain bridge layer as part of its patch growth.
+The Atlas now includes a first formal cross-domain bridge layer as part of its patch growth.

 ### Allowed statement 4